 The Engineering Chemical-Technological Center (IHTC) at Tomsk State University is preparing for the serial production of alkenyl succinic anhydride (ASA).
 This substance is used for sizing paper and cardboard, improving their resistance to moisture.
 The start of production is scheduled for the end of 2025.

-Currently, the pulp and paper industry uses a supply of glue purchased earlier from abroad.
+Currently, the pulp and paper industry uses a supply of adhesive purchased earlier from abroad.
 Since March 2022, Kemira (Finland), which previously occupied 70% of the market, has stopped direct deliveries of ASA to Russia, which increased imports from alternative suppliers from the USA, Greece, and China, and the average statistical cost of ASA has increased sharply.
-The latter led to an increase in the share of expenses from 17.5% to 48% on adhesive bases in the total cost of production of pulp and paper products.
+The latter led to an increase in the share of expenses from 17.5% to 48% on adhesive bases in the total cost of pulp and paper production.

 The capacity of the pilot production is 150 tons per year, but if there is demand from consumers, it can be scaled up to 500, 1000 tons per year or more.

-IHTC was created on the basis of TSU and is engaged in the introduction of scientific developments into production.
-The center has implemented more than 600 projects, including 30 productions in various cities of Russia.
+IHTC was created on the basis of TSU and is engaged in the implementation of scientific developments in production.
+The center has implemented more than 600 projects, including 30 productions in different cities of Russia.

 Read more materials on the topic: